senzlab/cassandra/README.md

 Dockerized cassandra with lucene plugin.
 The purpose of this cassandra project is achive full text serach via cassandra with the help of lucene plugin.

-We are creating REST API againt this document storage.

 ## build docker
 ```docker
 docker build erangaeb:cassandra:0.1